joshuasrichardson/AntHillSearch/README.md

 ### EmpiricalTestingInterface

 This interface is good for collecting results quickly without user interactions.
-It is about 3.29 times faster than the
+It is many times faster than the
-<code>UserInterface</code>.
-(You can multiply the duration by 3.29
+<code>UserInterface</code> because it doesn't draw the screen, and
-to figure out how long the same simulation would have taken if it had been run in the <code>UserInterface</code>.)
+it can run 16 simulations concurrently.

 This interface is the one that shows the least information.
 Nothing is drawn on the screen, and the user has no control over what happens.